Currency and Forex Trading

 4) Trading in currencies (Futures & Options)without a trend is a strict NO-NO.

 There are indications of introducing forex trading in cross currency pairs in India for quite some time.
-RBI and the SEBI had announced in September’15 of launching three global currency pairs – EURUSD, GBPUSD and USDJPY on exchanges.
-The governing bodies had also proposed change in timings for cross-currency derivatives markets that would be open from 9 am to 7:30 pm, so as to cover Japanese and European market timings and the first hour of the US markets.
+RBI and the SEBI had announced on September’15 of launching three global currency pairs – EURUSD, GBPUSD, and USDJPY on exchanges.
+The governing bodies had also proposed a change in timings for cross-currency derivatives markets that would be open from 9 am to 7:30 pm, so as to cover Japanese and European market timings and the first hour of the US markets.
 This proposal is still under scrutiny and will take some time to get implemented.

 However, the catch here is introducing these developments in India will not be that easy.
-Introducing options and cross currency pairs will have to face numerable issues related to clearance and settlements, compliance, infrastructure, liquidity and above all acceptance.
+Introducing options and cross-currency pairs will have to face numerable issues related to clearance and settlements, compliance, infrastructure, liquidity and above all acceptance.
 Conversion of options, whether will it be cash-settled or converted into futures, will act as another hindrance.

-With retail participation in currencies lesser than the equity markets, the Indian government and other governing bodies has to come out with currency awareness programs to educate traditional investors about the beauty of currency market.
+With retail participation in currencies lesser than the equity markets, the Indian government and other governing bodies have to come out with currency awareness programs to educate traditional investors about the beauty of currency market.